KathyZiomek/box-it/README.md

 ### Create a Task

+<p>Users can create unlimited tasks, sorting them into categories, and optionally assigning a due date to the task.</p>

 <p align="center">
   <img src="./media/05_create_task.PNG" height="75%" width="75%" alt="Create a Task Page"/>
 </p>

 ### Delete All Saved Tasks and Categories

+<p>Users have the option to quickly delete all of their saved tasks and categories instead of deleting one by one.</p>

 <p align="center">
   <img src="./media/06_delete_all.PNG" height="75%" width="75%" alt="Delete All Page"/>